antoinedelia/cloud-optimist/cloud/content/en/posts/2025/how-i-automated-my-blog-to-the-cloud/index.md

 And when the time came where I wanted to create a blog dedicated to professional topics, I naturally came back to my ol' friend WordPress.

-# Issues arised

 But after some months, the glory of WordPress started to fade into a darker view.
 Sure, it was convenient to add a new post by going through WordPress' UI, but maintaining the website was always boresome.
 Moreover, a WordPress installation requires using a database, which incured a higher bill at the end of each month.

 All of this for a blog that I knew did not receive many visits each day.

 Surely there was a better way to do this.

+# The start of a new plan

-# A new challenger appeared: AWS
+## A new challenger appeared: AWS

 In parallel, I had an opportunity working for a company that focused on the Cloud, more specifically AWS.